Calculate Your Digital Marketing Budget in 5 Steps [With FREE Budget Calculator Tool]

 Calculating your digital marketing budget can seem like a daunting task, especially for companies without a lot of historical figures to rely on.

-If you are allocating your digital marketing budget for the very first time, it’s difficult to predict if it’s adequate or insufficient.
+If you're working out your digital marketing budget for the very first time, it can be difficult to predict whether it’s adequate.
 You could be allocating too much of your digital marketing budget towards content marketing, and not seeing the results you had expected to see.
-Or you might have not kept track of a digital marketing budget, and before you know it, you're over or underspending compared to industry benchmarks.
+Or you might not have kept track of a digital marketing budget, and before you know it, you're over or underspending compared to industry benchmarks.

 There is no-one-size-fits all budget that works for every business.
 Each company is unique, with large variations in expenses, revenue, and competition.
 In fact, the 2017 CMO Survey from Deloitte reported that marketing budgets can range anywhere from 4-24% depending on the industry.